Designing for Well-being

 I first created an illustrated pattern to represent people's favorite parts of the Derby festivities, thinking about the audience from the beginning.
 What's relevant and exciting to them?

 Next, I thought about how these people would use my pattern.
 What items could I print it on that would be useful for them?
 How do they celebrate the Derby?
 I know a lot of men like to go all out on Derby fashion in Louisville, so a bow tie was an obvious execution.
-They can wear it to the races or to their own Derby gatherings.
-I also considered the many home parties that happen and how a tea towel would be a fun, useful product.
+I then created a matching pocket square for the ultimate sophisticated ensemble.
 While this project isn't informative per se, it's a design that can connect people through shared experiences and help make their celebrations more delightful.

 A person's a person